 Type of water:

-Massawepie Lake is a very large body of water.
+Massawepie Lake is a very large body of water, over 400 acres in size.
 Under most conditions it is calm, especially near shore.
 Out in the open water it does have the potential to be rough going.